corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

             );

             // Build, sign and finalize the transaction.
-            // Note: we are selecting the first notary ONLY for simplicities sake.
+            // Note: first notary is selected here ONLY for the sake of simplicity.
 This should be
             // made explicit in a configuration file for production use.
             TransactionBuilder txBuilder = TransactionBuilder(getServiceHub().getNetworkMapCache().getNotaryIdentities().get(0))
                     .addInputState(input)